-VLAN-ID allowed to configure by system is in the range of 1 to 4094. vlan-list can be in the form of discrete number, a sequence number, or the combination of discrete and sequence number, discrete number of which is separate by comma, and sequence number of which is separate by subtraction sign, such as: 2, 5, 8, 10-20.
+VLAN-ID allowed to configure by system is in the range of 1 to 4094. vlan-list can be in the form of discrete number, a sequence number, or the combination of discrete and sequence number, discrete number of which is separate by comma, and sequence number of which is separate by subtraction sign, such as : 2, 5, 8, 10-20.
 Use the vlan command to enter VLAN configuration mode.
 If the vlan identified by the vlan-id keyword exists, enter VLAN configuration mode.
+If not, this command creates the VLAN and then enters VLAN configuration mode.
 For example, if VLAN 2 is not existed, system will create VLAN 2 first, then enter VLAN configuration mode; if VLAN 2 has existed, enter VLAN configuration mode.